alexeyinkin/flutter-app-state/README.md

 ### Page Keys

 Each page in a stack must have a unique key.
-If you push a page with an existing key, the `onDuplicateKey` argument of `pop` determines what to do.
+If you push a page with an existing key, the `onDuplicateKey` argument of `push` determines what to do.
 It can:

 - Bring the older page up and drop the new page (the default).
 - Drop the older page and show the new one.
-- Raise an exception.
+- Throw an exception.

 Pages of the same class may have different keys.
 In a social app, you may have a user page with the user ID in the key.
 This allows you to show multiple user profiles in the stack,